awsdocs/amazon-cloudwatch-user-guide/doc_source/edit_graph_dashboard.md

 1. To hide or change the position of the graph legend, hover over the title of the graph and choose **Widget actions**, **Edit**\.
 Hover over **Legend** and choose **Hidden**, **Bottom**, or **Right**\.

+1. To customize the Y\-axis, choose **Graph options**\.
+You can type a custom label in **Label** under **Left Y Axis**\.
+If the graph also displays values on the right Y\-axis, you can customize that label as well\.
+You can also set minimums and maximums on the Y\-axis values, and the graph displays only the value range you specify\.

 1. When you're finished with your changes, choose **Update widget**\.

 **To temporarily hide metrics for a graph on a dashboard**